MadameElfarran/Polychromatic-Toast/README.md

 # Polychromatic-Toast
 Colorful Minecraft Modpack

-The Toast pack is a semi-minimalistic hand-picked, modular modpack for 1.19.2.
+The (P)Toast pack is a semi-minimalistic hand-picked, modular modpack for 1.19.2.

 This passion project of mine was born from a desire to make minecraft awesome for my and my friends.